mtrimpe/authzen/api/authorization-api-1_0.md

 }
 ~~~
 {: #subject-example title="Example Subject"}

-### Subject Properties {#subject-properties}
-Many authorization systems are stateless, and expect the client (PEP) to pass in any properties or attributes that are expected to be used in the evaluation of the authorization policy.
-To satisfy this requirement, Subjects MAY include zero or more additional attributes as key-value pairs, under the `properties` object.

-An attribute can be single-valued or multi-valued.
-It can be a primitive type (string, boolean, number) or a complex type such as a JSON object or JSON array.

 The following is a non-normative example of a Subject which adds a string-valued `department` property: